 Step 2: Select Your Data

 Highlight the cells containing your data, including both the category and frequency columns.
 This will be the data that your pictograph will represent.
-(See Also: How To Import Into Google Sheets)
+(See Also: How To Drag Cells In Google Sheets)

 Step 3: Choose the Insert Chart Option